ISAITB/docs-itb-ta/source/executeTests/index.rst

 .. figure:: ../screenshots/test_execution_execute_single.PNG
   :align: center

+The **Execution** section includes the active test case's name and the session identifier, the latter allowing to be clicked to be copied to the clipboard.
-The **Execution** section displays the upcoming test case's steps in a way similar to a `sequence diagram`_.
+In addition, this section now also displays the upcoming test case's steps in a way similar to a `sequence diagram`_.
 The elements included in this diagram are:

 * A **lifeline per actor** defined in the test case.
 One of these will be marked as the "SUT" (the System Under Test), whereas the other